 Nominating and Corporate Governance Committee.
 Our Nominating and Corporate Governance Committee consists of Sherman K. Edmiston III, Michael J. Gade, Steven J. Heyer and Starlette B. Johnson, with Ms. Johnson serving as the chair.
-The Nominating and Corporate Governance Committee is responsible for identifying individuals qualified to become Board members, consistent with criteria approved by the Board, with the goal of creating a balance of knowledge, experience and diversity, recommending that the Board select the director nominees for election at each annual meeting of stockholders, recommending to the Board and committee membership, developing and recommending to the Board a set of Corporate Governance Guidelines and reviewing and reassessing the adequacy of such guidelines annually and recommending any proposed changes to the Board, overseeing periodic evaluations of the Board and its committees, exercising sole authority to retain and terminate any search firms that are to be used by the Company to assist in identifying director candidates and reviewing and discussing with the Board corporate succession plans for the Chief Executive Officer and other key officers of the Company.
-On May 18, 2022, we updated the charter of our Nominating and Corporate Governance Committee to provide that it is also responsible for oversight of the Company's environmental, social and governance ("ESG") policy and activities, which includes oversight of the implementation of ESG policy that we adopted on July 9, 2022, review and assessment of the adequacy of such policy and related procedures, and external reporting on ESG matters and the Company's overall ESG program.
+The Nominating and Corporate Governance Committee is responsible for identifying individuals qualified to become Board members, consistent with criteria approved by the Board, with the goal of creating a balance of knowledge, experience and diversity, recommending that the Board select the director nominees for election at each annual meeting of stockholders, recommending to the Board and committee membership, developing and recommending to the Board a set of Corporate Governance Guidelines and reviewing and reassessing the adequacy of such guidelines annually and recommending any proposed changes to the Board, overseeing periodic evaluations of the Board and its committees, exercising sole authority to retain and terminate any search firms that are to be used by the Company to assist in identifying director candidates and reviewing and discussing with the Board corporate Governance Committee to provide that it is also responsible for oversight of the Company's environmental, social and governance ("ESG") policy and activities, which includes oversight of the implementation of ESG policy that we adopted on July 9, 2022, review and assessment of the adequacy of such policy and related procedures, and external reporting on ESG matters and the Company's overall ESG program.
 During the course of 2022, our Nominating and Corporate Governance Committee received regular updates with regard to our progress in establishing our ESG policy and held multiple discussions with management and outside experts as part of the oversight on the reporting of ESG matters in our inaugural ESG report.
-For additional information on our ESG program, se
+For additional information on our ESG program, see "Environmental, Social and Governance" below.